DICOM vs PACS: Benefits and Differences in Medical Imaging

-Imagine a specialist is viewing a patient’s MRI scan captured in a Chicago hospital in a clinic in Minneapolis.
+Imagine a specialist viewing a patient’s MRI scan, captured in a Chicago hospital, in a clinic in Minneapolis.
 Once, it was a dream; now, it’s reality.
 And all credit goes to DICOM and PACS.

 DICOM is the universal standard for formatting and transmitting medical images, while PACS is the system that stores and organizes them.
 DICOM ensures compatibility and interoperability between devices, letting different modalities communicate seamlessly.
 PACS is the repository that archives these images and provides access when needed.